From Enslavement

 County: Fayette County

-Notes: See pre-1783 enslavement records of Edward Cook, filed in Westmoreland County, including Esther, the mother of the children registered below in Fayette County.
+Notes: See pre-1783 enslavement records of Edward Cook, filed in Westmoreland County, including Esther, Nelly and Sue, the mothers of the children registered below in Fayette County.

 1. Enslaved Person's Name: Jacob